opendocsg/slw-judgments-backfill/2005_SGCA_36/report.md

 **No defence**

 25     We now move to consider the appellant’s other main argument, which involved several subpoints.
 The first point was that the court should not have ordered a stay as the respondent would not have any defence to the appellant’s claim.
 The appellant averred that what remained to be decided was only the question of quantum of damages.
-In making this argument, the appellant relied on a number of cases involving foreign jurisdiction clauses where this court had refused a stay where the defendant has no defence to the claim _eg_ , _The Jian He_ [2000] 1 SLR 8; _The Hung Vuong-_ [2001] 3 SLR 146; _The Hyundai Fortune_ [2004] 4 SLR 548.
+In making this argument, the appellant relied on a number of cases involving foreign jurisdiction clauses where this court had refused a stay where the defendant has no defence to the claim _eg_ , _The Jian He_ <span class="citation">[2000] 1 SLR 8</span>; _The Hung Vuong-_ <span class="citation">[2001] 3 SLR 146</span>; _The Hyundai Fortune_ <span class="citation">[2004] 4 SLR 548</span>.
 The appellant submitted that where an application for a stay was made on the ground of _forum non conveniens_ , the court should more readily refuse a stay.

 26     It is settled law that where a party seeks to bring an action in our courts in breach of an exclusive jurisdiction clause, he must show “strong cause” why the court should exercise its discretion in his favour and assist him in breaching his promise to bring the action in the contractual forum: see _Amerco Timbers Pte Ltd v Chatsworth Timber Corp Pte Ltd_ [1975–1977] SLR 258 (“ _Amerco Timbers_ ”).
 What is “strong cause” and what are the circumstances the courts would take into account were set out in _The El Amria_ [1981] 2 Lloyd’s Rep 119 at 123–124, and adopted by this court and stated in _Amerco Timbers_ at [11] as follows: